Sound off! Trumpet is 1st bloodhound to win Westminster show

 Credit: Jennifer Peltz

+Trumpet, a bloodhound, competes for best in show at the 146th Westminster Kennel Club Dog Show, Wednesday, June 22, 2022, in Tarrytown, N.Y.
+Trumpet won the title.
+(AP Photo/Frank Franklin II)

+Trumpet, a bloodhound, competes for best in show at the 146th Westminster Kennel Club Dog Show, Wednesday, June 22, 2022, in Tarrytown, N.Y.
+Trumpet won the title.
+(AP Photo/Frank Franklin II)

-Drake, a vizsla, relaxes with handler Taylor Scott of Edmond, Okla., after competing at the Westminster Kennel Club Dog Show, Wednesday, June 22, 2022, in Tarrytown, N.Y.
-(AP Photo/Jennifer Peltz)
+Winston, a French bulldog, competes for best in show at the 146th Westminster Kennel Club Dog Show, Wednesday, June 22, 2022, in Tarrytown, N.Y.
+(AP Photo/Frank Franklin II)

-Drake, a vizsla, relaxes with handler Taylor Scott of Edmond, Okla., after competing at the Westminster Kennel Club Dog Show, Wednesday, June 22, 2022, in Tarrytown, N.Y.
-(AP Photo/Jennifer Peltz)
+Winston, a French bulldog, competes for best in show at the 146th Westminster Kennel Club Dog Show, Wednesday, June 22, 2022, in Tarrytown, N.Y.
+(AP Photo/Frank Franklin II)